 Quire is entirely free-to-use and offers no enterprise pricing plans for now.

 This free Asana alternative is an online task and project tool.
-Like other tools, MeisterTask also helps teams collaborate more efficiently while helping project managers have complete control on the projects.
-Teams can monitor projects progress in a simple to use application.
+Like other tools, MeisterTask also helps teams collaborate more efficiently while helping project managers have complete control of the projects.
+Teams can monitor a project’s progress in a simple to use application.

 One of the key features of MeisterTask includes Kanban project dashboards.
 The tasks are organized and transparent for teams to view, monitor and stay notified.
-It also integrates with other tools to make project and task management easier such as such as BitBucket, Dropbox and Google Drive.
+It also integrates with other tools to make a project and task management easier such as BitBucket, Dropbox and Google Drive.

 Here is a comprehensive list of features you can avail with Meistertask:

 Meistertask comes with free, Pro, Business and Enterprise payment plans.

 Paid Plan: Meistertask Pro charges $8.25 per user per month.